jholmes802/Inventory-System/README.md

 ## How do i start?
 Well its a simple as ensureing the requirements.txt is installed.
+Using...
-Using... python -m pip install requirements.txt
+> python -m pip install -r requirements.txt